dougneedham/Data-Structure-Graph-Book/README.md

 1. Download and install Gephi.
 a.
 You will probably need to modify the gephi.conf file to give it more resources		  -J-Xms2048m -J-Xmx8192m -J-Xverify:none  are the settings I use.
 2. Follow these instructions to set up the Vertabela reverse engineering tool: https://vertabelo.com/blog/reverse-engineering/
-3. Run the attached python code ERD_to_DSG.py vertabelo_file.xml
+3. Run the python code ERD_to_DSG.py vertabelo_file.xml
 4. This will spit out two files dsg_nodes_datetimestamp.csv, and dsg_edges_datetimestamp.csv
 5. Open Gephi.
 6. In Data Laboratory click import spreadsheet